 The pocket trumpet is a Bb trumpet where the tubing has been wound more tightly than usual, reducing the instrument’s overall size.
 The reduced size of the pocket trumpet makes it ideal for taking on holiday or anywhere you need to practice where the Bb trumpet would be impractical.
 Talking about portable…

 The pTrumpet is a completely plastic trumpet.
 It works exactly like its brass counterpart with the added bonus of being practically indestructible and weatherproof.
 Also, at only 500g, it is incredibly lightweight.
-This makes the pTrumpet the perfect travel companion for practicing on holiday and it is also popular for education- it won’t dent if dropped or knocked.
+This makes the pTrumpet the perfect travel companion for practising on holiday and it is also popular for education- it won’t dent if dropped or knocked.

 Though rare, trumpets in other keys such as E, F and G do exist.
 These trumpets are occasionally called for in classical repertoire; though it’s typical for trumpet players to simply transpose the part and play it on a more common trumpet.